 How to Search for Videos in the Catalog

 When you are in the Library catalog, do a search.
 (Ex.
-Electronics) Then use the limiters on the right side under Narrow your Search to limit your search to Video.
-You can also choose to limit the search to a specific video format: VHS, DVD, or eVideo.
+Electronics) You can choose to limit the search to a specific video format: VHS, DVD, or eVideo.

 Have your library card handy to watch online videos from off-campus.